Home Security Burglary Prevention advice for protecting home and family.

 - The least expensive and easiest method is to install screws halfway into the upper track of the movable glass panel to prevent it from being lifted out in the closed position.

-- As a deterrent, place highly visible decals on the glass door near the latch mechanism that indicates that an alarm system, a dog, or block watch/operation identification system is in place.
+- As a deterrent, place highly visible decals on the glass door near the latch mechanism that indicates that an alarm system, a dog, or a block watch/operation identification system is in place.

 - Secure all accessible windows with secondary blocking devices